Daniel Sillman: Career

+Ross Sports & Entertainment (RSE)

+In August 2026, Sillman was named Chief Executive Officer of the newly formed Ross Sports & Entertainment, which includes the Miami Dolphins, Hard Rock Stadium, Miami Grand Prix, Miami Open tennis tournament and Precision Drive Club.

+Additional Ventures

 Sillman was included on Forbes' "30 Under 30 Sports" list in 2018 Sports Business Journal's 2019 “Forty Under 40” list, and Leaders "Under 40" 2022 list.

 Sillman is a member of the FIFA World Cup 26™ Miami Host Committee Board of Directors.
 He serves on the board of directors of RISE, a national nonprofit that educates and empowers the sports community to eliminate racial discrimination, champion social justice, and improve race relations.
 Sillman is a long time business partner with NBA Champion Draymond Green.

 Sillman is executive producer of the ESPN documentary about Ada Hegerberg, My Name is Ada Hegerberg, as well as the Netflix docuseries about Brazilian soccer star Neymar, The Perfect Chaos.

 Sillman was publicly named alongside Maverick Carter as an investor in Rocket Youth, a youth-enrichment platform, in early 2025.